***Updated on 02/19/2019

 The addition of Limit Breaks as enchantments on equipment was something that no one really saw coming, but now that we have the ability to really beef up our heroes – even if only for an hour or less – the game just got a whole lot more interesting.

-Keep in mind that Enchantments such as Limit Break cannot be seen by your opponent in a battle report.
-Activating one of these Limit Breaks just before an attack hits is a great strategy that will turn the battle to your advantage and leave your enemies scratching their heads in confusion.
+Keep in mind that Enchantments such as Limit Break cannot be seen by your opponent in a battle report. *The only exception to this is the Moogle Charm enchantment from Iris.
+Her enchantment shows as a banner on the player profile.* Activating one of these Limit Breaks just before an attack hits is a great strategy that will turn the battle to your advantage and leave your enemies scratching their heads in confusion.
 It will certainly be interesting to see how each of these Limit Break enchantments work together to make for even more powerful and strategic attacks and defense.